henok-tadesse1/Airbnb-Analysis-/README.md

 ## Description

-This project focuses on cleaning and visualizing Airbnb dataset information sourced from Kaggle.
-The dataset includes details such as location, pricing, reviews, availability, and host information.
-The primary goal is to prepare the data for insightful analysis by addressing null values, outliers, and redundant information, and creating meaningful visualizations to answer key business questions.
-The project also demonstrates how the cleaned data and visualizations can be leveraged for business insights.
+This project focuses on analyzing Airbnb data to develop strategic pricing quotes.
+I began by cleaning the dataset—sourced from Kaggle—by addressing missing values, outliers, and duplicate records to ensure data quality.
+The dataset included key variables such as location, pricing, availability, reviews, and host information.
+I then segmented listings by neighbourhood group and room type, and used metrics like average price, availability and review volume (to gauge demand).
+With this structured approach, I was able to benchmark performance across regions and room types, identify pricing gaps, and recommend optimized quotes aimed at maximizing profitability while staying competitive in the market.

 ![My Image](https://drive.google.com/uc?export=view&id=1Qk9cwhTxr6GHo3tuzHEuixRClM0VBgiC)